josteink/makecrx-sharp/README.md

 On Linux, you can just use [the officially supported scripts](https://developer.chrome.com/extensions/crx#scripts), but you might also want to try to build this with mono using `xbuild` instead of `msbuild`.

+## disclaimer

+This tool is provided as is with no warranties.